codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

 This is because the `MAC` address addresses the physical connection (network card, Bluetooth, or WLAN adapter) of a host.
 Each network card has its individual MAC address, which is configured once on the manufacturer's hardware side but can always be changed/faked/"spoofed", at least temporarily.

+This spoofing occurs when a networked device pretends to identify as another using its MAC address.
+When this occurs, it can often break poorly implemented security designs that assume that devices talking on a network are trustworthy.
+Take the following scenario: A firewall is configured to allow any communication going to and from the MAC address of the administrator.
+If a device were to pretend or "spoof" this MAC address, the firewall would now think that it is receiving communication from the administrator when it isn't.

 Let's have a look at an example of such a MAC address:

 MAC address: